KSP-KOS/KOS/doc/source/structures/orbits/orbit.rst

     :type: :ref:`scalar <scalar>`
     :access: Get only

-    `mean anomaly`_  in degrees.
+    `mean anomaly`_  in degrees at orbit epoch.
 Even though orbital parameters are traditionally done in radians, in keeping with the kOS standard of making everything into degrees, they are given as degrees by kOS.
+Orbit epoch is a complex term, refer to `#1665<https://github.com/KSP-KOS/KOS/issues/1665>`_ for details.

 .. attribute:: Orbit:TRANSITION